jastudillol/MRC_diversity_reception/README.md

 1. Overwrite the 'src/propagation/model/' inside the ns-3 folder with following files:

 	propagation-loss-model.cc

 	propagation-loss-model.h

 2. The resulting binary file has to be imported into the ns-3 simulator only once at the beginning of the simulation.
 The idea here is that when a packet is received, the distance is checked, and from this distance, we map the equivalent parameters.
 Thus, there are equivalent values of m and Ω for a given distance, and with these equivalent values, the power value that simulates the diversity reception is generated.

 For this purpose, 'ns-3.27/Nakagami/' folder has different binary files for four diversity orders.
+These binary files have been computed with the OptimalParameter.m script.

 To import the binary files, you have to use the following code in your main function inside the ns-3 script: